-Angus Macdonald (1839-74) came from Torridon on the west coast of the Scottish mainland.
+Angus came from Corry (Shieldaig) on Loch Torridon on the west coast of the Scottish mainland.
 He served his apprenticeship as a salesman with the draper and grocer Murdo Macdonald, his uncle, at 7 Francis Street in Stornoway (Census 1861).
-In June 1861 Macdonald entered partnership with Charles Morrison as general merchants at 7 North Beach Street, Stornoway.
+In June 1861 Angus entered partnership with Charles Morrison as general merchants at 7 North Beach Street, Stornoway.
 Both men – young and unmarried – lodged at the property, with their landlady Betsy Macdonald.
 Betsy was not related to Angus despite their shared surname.

-In May 1864 Macdonald & Morrison was dissolved, probably because Macdonald was about to get married and had ambitious plans of his own.
-While Morrison – who was disappointed by the dissolution of the partnership – moved out to establish his own business, Macdonald’s shop remained at 7 North Beach Street.
-Initially, Macdonald ran it with the help of his brother Murdo.
-From the extracts below, he appears to have expanded into neighbouring premises in 1865.
-His family, on the other hand, settled in rented lodgings on Cromwell Street, moving (‘flitting’) again in April and November 1866.
+In May 1864 Macdonald & Morrison was dissolved, probably because Angus was about to get married and had ambitious plans of his own.
+While Charles – who was disappointed by the dissolution of the partnership – moved out to establish his own business, Angus’s shop remained at 7 North Beach Street for some time.
+Initially, Angus ran it with the help of his brother Murdo.
+After his marriage to Eliza Mackenzie of Valtos (Balallan) Angus left his lodgings to set up home on Cromwell Street, moving (‘flitting’) again in April and November 1866.

-In 1866 Macdonald acquired 18 North Beach Street.
+Angus wanted to expand his business.
+In 1866, having failed to buy the building next to his existing shop, he bought 18 North Beach Street.
 He also tried and failed to purchase the Sailors’ Home on Point Street.
-This was bought instead by Alexander Mackenzie (‘Alic Simon’), and later became home to Charles Morrison & Son Ltd. Shortly after this setback, in 1867, Macdonald built a new house to the rear of his shop, facing Bank Street.
+This was bought instead by Alexander Mackenzie (‘Alic Simon’) and later became home to Charles Morrison & Son Ltd. Shortly after this setback, in 1867, Angus built a new house to the rear of his shop, facing Bank Street.
 The family, their salesmen and servants all lived in this house (Census 1871).
+Additional work was carried out to the ‘back house’ (a common term in Stornoway for houses positioned behind the frontage of a feu) in 1872.

 Saturday 17 September 1864.
 At 8pm tide even higher than last night.
 Had to fill up my shop door to keep the sea out.